OIMSIOUIJDAN/css-learning-journey/README.md

 # 🎨 CSS Learning Journey

 Welcome to my CSS learning journey!
-In this repository, I will upload my CSS lessons, practice files, and mini projects as I learn how to style
+In this repository, I will upload my CSS lessons, practice files, and mini projects as I learn how to style webpages.

 ---